Hebberly/Hebberly.github.io/README.md

 <head>
 Biography and Experience
 </head>
+<body></body>

-I'm a marketer with more than fifteen years of experince in the tech sector lauching both software and hardware products covering AI, LLMs, Blockchain, SaaS, electronics, and semiconductor solutions.
+Marketer with more than fifteen years of experince in the tech sector lauching both software and hardware products covering AI, LLMs, Blockchain, SaaS, electronics, and semiconductor solutions.
 I have experience leading marketing organizations and defining marketing strategy in startup environments.
 I am available for contract and long term projets.

 <b> Work Experience </b>  <a href="https://www.linkedin.com/in/hebbaa/"> Linkedin  </a>
 <b> Creative Work </b>    <a href="https://www.flickr.com/photos/audiblecolor/"> Flickr </a>